blazer82/analytodon/apps/cli/README.md

 ## `analytodon-cli tools encryptaccountcredentials`

-Encrypts unencrypted accessTokens and legacyClientSecrets in the accountcredentials collection.
+Encrypts unencrypted accessTokens and clientSecrets in the accountcredentials collection.

 ```
 USAGE